November Criminals (film): Plot

 Noel and D Cash call Addison to meet.
 Addison attempts to get Phoebe to leave her mother's house party, but she declines.
 Addison admits his feelings for her and leaves to meet Noel and D Cash.

 Noel and D Cash reveal that Kevin disrespected a powerful drug dealer at a nightclub several days before he was killed, and they agree to give Addison the name of a guy who was there that night, only if he makes a drug delivery to Chevy Chase (an affluent neighborhood they cannot get into).
 Addison delivers the drugs to a large mansion that belongs to Phoebe's friend Alex.
-Afterwards, he is given the name, Mike Lorinner.
+Afterwards, he is given the name Mike Lorinner.

 Addison calls Phoebe to tell her about Mike, and she implores him to call the police and let them handle it.
 He ignores her and arrives at Lorinner's house, setting up a video camera to record the confrontation.
 When Lorinner opens the door, Addison questions him about the night at the club.
 He tells Addison to leave, but presses him about how he found him.

 At the same time that Lorinner notices the red "record" light on the camera, Addison notices the same motorcycle that the shooter was reportedly riding.
-Lorinner holds Addison at gunpoint, and reveals that the drug dealer that Kevin disrespected was in fact D Cash.
+Lorinner holds Addison at gunpoint and reveals that the drug dealer that Kevin disrespected was, in fact, D Cash.
 As the police arrive (presumably called by Phoebe), Addison rushes a momentarily distracted Lorinner, who shoots him in the shoulder and runs off.

-Phoebe visits the recovering Addison in the hospital, telling him Lorinner, D Cash, and Noel were all arrested by police.
+Phoebe visits the recovering Addison in the hospital, telling him Lorinner, D Cash, and Noel were all arrested by the police.
 Later, they attend Kevin's funeral.
 Addison is accepted into the University of Chicago, while Phoebe will be attending Yale.
 In their final meeting before leaving for college, Phoebe hands Addison an envelope containing the train schedule between Chicago and New Haven.
 Addison returns home, where he joins his dad in watching old videos of Mrs. Schacht.